johndatiles/gatsby-starter-lumen-johndatiles/content/posts/The-Other-Wes-Moore.md

 >"When did you feel like you'd become a man?"
 Wes asked me, a troubled look on his face. ...
 When did I actually become a man?
 There was no official ceremony that brought my childhood to an end.
 Instead, crises or other circumstances presented me with adult-sized responsibilities and obligations that I had to meet one way or another.
 (Page 66)

 This was the first book I read for Steph Curry's book club, [Underrated](https://twitter.com/stephencurry30/status/1296168620192538624?lang=en).
-Had some thought-provoking discussions with other readers.
+I enjoyed thought-provoking discussions with other readers.
 Steph's questions and insights were also great.

-To retain more of what I read, I'm trying something new here with book notes.
+To retain more of what I read, I'm trying something new here: book notes.

 Usually, I highlight a bunch of what I'm reading.
 But it's rare that I go back and read those highlights.
 And even when I do, each highlight feels disconnected from an overall takeaway I had for that particular book.
 So I'm writing these notes to structure those thoughts and reflections.

-Also helps when people ask what I'm reading or books I recommend.
+I imagine these will also help when people ask what I'm reading or books I recommend.

-Here are my notes on The Other Wes Moore.
-Goodreads link [here](https://www.goodreads.com/book/show/7099273-the-other-wes-moore).
+Here are my notes on The Other Wes Moore (spoiler-free until the 'Summary and Notes' section).
+More book info on the book's Goodreads [page](https://www.goodreads.com/book/show/7099273-the-other-wes-moore).

 ## A Short Summary
-Two stories of two men both named Wes Moore.
+Two stories of two kids both named Wes Moore.
+Both born within a year of each other.
 Both from Baltimore, both with tough childhoods.
-One ends up successful, the other ends up in prison.
-What was the difference, and where did their paths diverge?
+One ends up successful, while the other ends up in prison.
+The author shares stories from interviews with the other Wes Moore, contrasting those with his own.

 ## Impressions
-Throughout the book, I questioned the role of nature versus nurture.
-How did the environment these two men live in shape their future?
+Throughout the book, I had so many questions.
+How did the environment these two kids live in shape their future?
 How did those who nurtured them guide them on the paths they would take?
-The stories of both Wes Moore's provokes these questions and more.
+What was the difference, and where did their paths diverge?

 ## Who Should Read It?
-Recommended to anyone who wants insight into young black men's lives; how their environment and those around them shape them.
-But the story may leave you with more questions than answers.
+Recommended to anyone who wants insight into the lives of black youth; how their environment can be an obstacle and how those around them can set them up for success.

->From this first moment on a Bronx court, I could tell there was something special about it.
-The basketball court is a strange patch of neutral ground, a meeting place for every element of a neighborhood's cohort of young men. ...
+>The basketball court is a strange patch of neutral ground, a meeting place for every element of a neighborhood's cohort of young men. ...
 We were all enclosed by the same fence, bumping into one another, fighting, celebrating.
 Showing one another our best and worst, revealing ourselves-even our cruelty and crimes-as if that fence had created a circle of trust.
 A brotherhood.
 (Page 44)

 ## Reflections
-One's environment is important to how we grow.
-I reflected on my own path to adulthood while reading this book.
-I am where I am because of the people around me.
+A child's environment impacts who they grow into.
+The author was surrounded by drugs and vandalism -- he could have went down that path.
+But he had positive adult figures that overcame the negativity and set him on a path to success.
+Even more impactful to a child's growth are the people that raise them.

+While reading the story of both Wes Moore's, I reflected on my own childhood.
 I had good teachers and my parents strived to raise me well.

-I also thought of mentors outside of childhood and into my 20's.
-Those mentors often were peers or, like my brother -- younger than me.
-It reminded me that while we each have a personal responsibility for our own lives, we are shaped by the people around us.
+I also thought of mentors into my 20's.
+Those mentors were often peers or, like my brother -- younger than me.
+This story reminded me that while we each have a personal responsibility for our own lives, we are shaped by the people around us.
 Our successes can be linked to another's acts, from after school tutoring, to words of encouragement -- our success is the success of others.

-I feel that in the path of life, nurture has a far greater impact than nature.
+In a child's journey to adulthood, individuals have a far greater impact than environment.
 Those around you can help push you to succeed, help you ignore the negative influences around you, and act as a lighthouse to show you a path to success.

->What changed was that I found myself surrounded by people-starting with my mom, grandparents, uncles, and aunts, and leading to a string of wonderful role models and mentors-who kept pushing me to see more than what was directly in front of me, to see the boundless possibilities of the wider world and the unexplored possibilities within myself.
-People who taught me that no accident of birth-not being black or relatively poor, being from Baltimore or the Bronx or fatherless-would ever define or limit me.
-In other words, they helped me to discover what it means to be free. .
+>What changed was that I found myself surrounded by people -- starting with my mom, grandparents, uncles, and aunts, and leading to a string of wonderful role models and mentors -- who kept pushing me to see more than what was directly in front of me, to see the boundless possibilities of the wider world and the unexplored possibilities within myself.
+People who taught me that no accident of birth -- not being black or relatively poor, being from Baltimore or the Bronx or fatherless -- would ever define or limit me.
+In other words, they helped me to discover what it means to be free.
 (Page 179)

 ## Summary and Notes
 ### **<span style = "color: #ff8c00;"> Spoilers below.
 Please skip if you plan on reading the book.</span>**